neu-cs4530-fall2024/Week6-StructuralBehavioralDesignPatternsActivity/Instructions.md

-# Week 5 Class Activity: Creational Design Patterns
+# Week 6 Class Activity: Structural and Behavioral Design Patterns

-In this activity, we will start with a version of the calculator that we developed during the previous class activity on Test Driven Development.
-Your task is to modify the code to introduce Creational Design Patterns.
+In this activity, we will start with a version of the calculator that implements operator precedence using the State design pattern.

 ## Key Ideas